bennettslin/bobtail_dominoes_app/GENERATOR_NOTES.md

 * Figure out why adding long sonority rule to rows increases the points for a unit test
     * See if this still happens without limit

+* Play utils return if game ended

+* For storing, return new copies of everything

+* Points are calculated from moves, including bonus
+    * getScoreFromMoves

 * Turns
     * A turn is:
         * First domino